goditachi23/Electronics-Lab-Inventory-Management-System-LIMS-/README.md

 Created by [Your Name] – feel free to reach out via email: vedanshgupta00@gmail.com

 🏁 License
-MIT License – feel free to use and adapt.
+MIT License

+Here is the full video link Of this inventory system working: https://youtu.be/cU_C44I-g7g